-Designing for letterpress is a feat that requires deep knowledge on the foundations of the craftsmanship.
+Designing for letterpress is a feat that requires deep knowledge in foundations of the craftsmanship.
 Unlike standard offset or digital printing, we work with limited amount of colours to allow the content to thrive.

 A separate plate is produced for every colour being printed.
 That’s right!
 One colour and one piece at a time.
 It is indeed labour-intensive.
-Though we can attest that the quality is well-worth the time, effort, and money.
+Though this is so we can attest that the quality is well-worth the time, effort, and investment.

 We use spot colours when printing by matching our inks to the Pantone® Matching System (PMS).
-We work with a few base inks to hand mix the perfect colours.
-Colours are accurately weighed out to match the specific colour recipe.
+We work with a few base inks to mix the perfect colours by hand.
+Colours are accurately weighed out to match the specific colour formula.

 Now, we should be ready to ink up the machine and roll.
-Running up the perfect colour on press, checking on registration, and making adjustments to the proper impression would always need inspections for consistency at its best.
+Running up the perfect colour on press, checking on registration, and adjusting the proper impression always needs inspections for consistency at its best.

 The cut paper will be placed into the machine where a clamshell-like action will take place.
 The machine will pick up the paper piece by piece whilst the rollers are inking up the plate concurrently.
 And it’s…showtime!